-Some can stay incredibly focused and on tasks like a cat scoping out prey, while some feel less focused, and often scattered, like a squirrel chasing a nut.
+Some can stay incredibly focused on tasks like a cat scoping out prey, while some feel less focused and often scattered, like a squirrel chasing a nut.
 If you're distracted easily, remove those distractions for at least 20 minutes a day, and dedicate that time to new business development.

 Have Others Help You

 Enlisting others to hold you accountable is a great way to help keep you on track with the right activities.
 Once you've created your priorities and allocated the time to make it happen, share your goals with a colleague, friend, or family member who you can count on to keep you on track.
-Sometimes it's a simple reminder email, or maybe a 15-minute meeting to help you stay focused on the things you have determined are the best opportunities for new business development.
+Sometimes, it's a simple reminder email or maybe a 15-minute meeting to help you stay focused on the things you have determined are the best opportunities for new business development.

 Don't let distractions (or rats in your head) get in your way and hurt the opportunity to develop high-performing accounts.
 Or if it's your personal life where you've been distracted, don't let the rats keep you from the things that are most important.